-IPCC SR 1.5 says that we have under 12 years to limit temperatures to 1.5 degrees Celsius - a level that will already reflect a different world.
-Extreme term, with agriculture, forestry and other land use (AFOLU - a term that primarily relates to ecosystems and afforestation) providing "negative emissions" to draw down atmospheric CO2 and keep global temperatures under 1.5 degrees Celsius.
+Published in 2018, IPCC SR 1.5 outlines four Scenario Pathways for 1.5 degrees Celsius of heating.
+Scenario Pathway 1 is the most ambitious, envisioning a rapid transformation and steep emission reductions in the near-term, with agriculture, forestry and other land use (AFOLU - a term that primarily relates to ecosystems and afforestation) providing "negative emissions" to draw down atmospheric CO2 and keep global temperatures under 1.5 degrees Celsius.

-Scenario Pathways 2, 3 and 4 outline delays in climate action, before requiring the massive expansion in the use of environmentally devastating and unreliable technologies such as bioenergy with carbon capture and storage (BECCS) to eventually remove CO2 from the atmosphere to meet the 1.5°C target by 2050.222 These scenarios might even mean "overshoot" - that is, going temporarily above 1.5°C for a few years or decades while humanity removes atmospheric CO2.
+Scenario Pathways 2, 3 and 4 outline delays in climate action, before requiring the massive expansion in the use of environmentally devastating and unreliable technologies such as bioenergy with carbon capture and storage (BECCS) to eventually remove CO2 from the atmosphere to meet the 1.5°C target by 2050.
+These scenarios might even mean "overshoot" - that is, going temporarily above 1.5°C for a few years or decades while humanity removes atmospheric CO2.